 Analyzing the My Hero Academia manga (volumes 28-41)

 Deku's character development deadass was learning it's okay to be an emotionally indulgent crybaby, the strength in crying and smiling.
-Because if you’re doing either one, apparently you’re not a strong person.
+Because if you’re not doing either one, apparently you’re not a strong person.

-And Star's treatment was hilarious, KH dumped all that exposition on her quirk, then those flashbacks, the movie even went so far as to show her as a kid, and she died right there anyway; then trying to show her as cool for poisoning AFO in a way & affecting him later, while meaning nothing to any of the characters, thus she means nothing to us.
+And Star's treatment was hilarious, KH dumped all that exposition on her quirk, then those flashbacks, the 1st movie even went so far as to show her as a kid, and she died right there anyway; then trying to show her as cool for poisoning AFO in a way & affecting him later, while meaning nothing to any of the characters, thus she means nothing to us.

 Even Yagi's reaction was next to nothing.